 Together with his family inheritance, this freed up Hutton from having to do a daily job and gave him a lot of spare time which he could use for more productive purposes.

 So being a polymath and adept at first principles thinking, allowed him to create passive income, which then freed up his time.
 The free time then gave him the freedom to do whatever he wanted.
 This was instrumental in allowing Hutton to explore, experiment and come up with his theories.

 There were many potential obstacles that Hutton needed to overcome and which could have stopped him along the way.

 One big problem showed itself up on the personal level.
 Hutton had problems with the fickle nature of women and often ended up heartbroken.
 This is how he described it in a letter to his friend:

 “O, if the ladies were but capable of loving us men with half the affection that I have toward the cows and calfies that happen to be under my nurture and admonition, what a happy world we should have!“

 For many guys, this is a huge problem that can often cause depression and lack of will.
 Hutton struggled with it, but at the end came to accept it and instead started focusing on his work.

 This could also be tied to some of his weak points.
 Hutton was a bit of a loner and not good with words, so not very persuasive.
 This weakness in social skills was a key factor in his life.

-Another potential obstacles manifested itself on the societal level.
-He was still living in a society where the religious factor was still very strong and most people looked at the world through a religious lens.
+Another potential obstacle manifested itself on the societal level.
+He was living in a society where the religious factor was still very strong and most people looked at the world through a religious lens.